RaspberryPiFoundation/rpi-auth/README.md

   redirect_urls: 'http://localhost:3009/rpi_auth/auth/callback'
 }
 ```
-Follow the instructions in the Profile repository to do this.
+There is a seed in the profile repo to set this client up correctly, running the v1 setup tasks will create this client.